 Sorrento to Host Webcast to Discuss Newly Presented Clinical Data Demonstrating Significant Improvements in Therapeutic Outcomes in 10 of 10 Patients with Poorly Controlled Rheumatoid Arthritis

-/EIN News/ -- ATLANTA and SAN DIEGO, Nov.
-13, 2022 (GLOBE NEWSWIRE) -- Sofusa®, a wholly-owned division of Sorrento Therapeutics (Nasdaq: SRNE, “Sorrento”), today announced that it will host a virtual Key Opinion Leader (KOL) panel discussion titled “Empowering the Lymphatics: Unleashing the Potential of Biologics that Target the Immune System” to be held on Thursday, November 17, 2022 at 11:30 AM EST.
+ATLANTA and SAN DIEGO, Nov.
+13, 2022 (GLOBE NEWSWIRE) -- Sofusa®, a wholly-owned division of Sorrento Therapeutics SRNE "Sorrento"))), today announced that it will host a virtual Key Opinion Leader (KOL) panel discussion titled "Empowering the Lymphatics: Unleashing the Potential of Biologics that Target the Immune System" to be held on Thursday, November 17, 2022 at 11:30 AM EST.

 The event will feature a deep dive and discussion of the clinical study design and clinical data demonstrating improved therapeutic outcomes and lymphatic functioning in rheumatoid arthritis (RA) patients receiving the Sofusa Lymphatic Drug Delivery System (Sofusa) treatment.
 Patients who were enrolled in this study had inadequate response to the standard dose of an approved TNF inhibitor subcutaneous (SC) treatment, and 10 of 10 patients achieved a significant improvement in disease activity and lymphatic function following initiation of Sofusa lymphatic treatment, with dose levels at half of the prior SC dose or less.
 This data was accepted and presented today at the American College of Rheumatology (ACR) Convergence 2022 meeting in Philadelphia.